Waste – Disposal

 Please note

-Only if the hazardous waste generated in the company is comparable in terms of the type and quantity with the hazardous waste usually generated in private households is considered to be problematic material and can also be handed over to the municipality's problematic material collection centre.
+The hazardous waste generated in the company is considered to be problematic material if comparable in terms of the type and quantity with the hazardous waste usually generated in private households.
+Only in this case it can also be handed over as a problematic material to the municipality's problematic material collection centre.

 Take-back of waste by trade

-Original waste producers also meet their legal obligation to transfer waste lawfully, if they return waste to those legal entities (traders) from whom they were purchased as (part of the) goods.
+The obligation to transfer is also fulfilled if waste is returned to those legal entities (traders) from whom it was purchased as (part of the) goods.

 As a take-back firm that does not require permission, the trader does not require any special entitlement to transfer the waste if they meet the following conditions: